 Since the late Sixties Gray has written about one play a year.
 Many, such as Wise Child, Butley (also filmed), Otherwise Engaged, Hidden Laughter and Quartermaine’s Terms (made for TV, too), have been both critical and commercial successes.
 His TV plays, such as After Pilkington, Old Flames and Running Late, have successfully bridged the gulf between intelligent writing and popular drama.

-Unnatural Pursuits, directed by Christopher Morahan, is Gray at his most personal.
+Unnatural Pursuits, directed by Christopher Morahan, is Gray at his most buy xanax with no prescription personal.
 ‘Partt, Me?
 Well, kind of,’ he eventually admits.
 Gray is an oddly diffident man, hard to pin down.
 He didn’t know why Unnatural Pursuits was given that title (while being shot it was called With Two Lumps of Ice).
 In fact, as [producer Kenith] Trodd makes clear, it was changed a few months ago because he thought the Americans would not understand ‘lumps of ice’, ‘To them it’s “rocks”,’ says Trodd.

 Gray was also unsure whether it was made with co-production money.
 It was.
 With the American Arts & Entertainment station.
 For good measure, he also could not tell which of his cats was sick over our photographer’s cameras.
 Vagueness has its advantages.